***This post was written in November 2013.

 The Dragon Fountain

-Many Filipinos spend time at the square during weekends.
-That’s because the only KFC restaurant in Copenhagen can be found at the plaza and fried chicken is considered “crap food” by most Danes.
-(Don’t generalize.
-I wrote ‘most’.)
+Many Filipinos spend time in the square during weekends.
+That’s probably because the only KFC restaurant in Copenhagen can be found in the plaza.
+Most Danes I’ve met considered fried chicken “crap food” by the way.
 McDonalds and Burger King also sit along Copenhagen’s shopping boulevard, Strøget, also known as the Walking Street.

 Along the Walking Street are local and foreign shops, bakeries, and restaurants.
-You can actually spend a day just sitting in one of the benches, watching street performances, or merely observing passersby. 🙂 Then on one end of the Walking Street is a famous harbour called the Nyhavn.
+You can actually spend a day just sitting in one of the benches, watching street performances, or merely observing passersby.
+On one end of the Walking Street is a famous harbour called Nyhavn.
 I think this is one of the must-see spots in the city, with plenty of restaurants and colorful houses.
 This is where you can go on a canal tour as well.

 My sister and I at Nyhavn